prabinb50/Predictive_Models_for_Student_Academic_Performance_Using_ML_and_DL_Algorithms_with_Python_Programmin/README.md

 outcomes.

 **CONCLUSION AND RECOMMENDATION**
-<p>The analysis of student academic performance using different machine learning and deep learning models has revealed significant insights into the complex transaction of demographic and socioeconomic factors.
+The analysis of student academic performance using different machine learning and deep learning models has revealed significant insights into the complex transaction of demographic and socioeconomic factors.
 Key factors such as parental education levels, past academic performance (G1 and G2 grades), and study habits developed as crucial impacts on student outcomes.
 Among the models tested, lasso regression demonstrated the most accurate and reliable, explaining 90%  of the variance in student performance and demonstrating the least error metrics.
-To differentiate, the artificial neural network (ANN) model underperformed, demonstrating that linear models are more suitable for this dataset. </p>
+To differentiate, the artificial neural network (ANN) model underperformed, demonstrating that linear models are more suitable for this dataset.
-<p>To enhance future research, it is recommended to integrate additional differing datasets, utilize  real-time information streams for energetic experiences, investigate unsupervised learning
-strategies, and incorporate more nuanced features like psychological factors and extracurricular activities.
+To enhance future research, it is recommended to integrate additional differing datasets, utilize  real-time information streams for energetic experiences, investigate unsupervised learning strategies, and incorporate more nuanced features like psychological factors and extracurricular activities.
 Collaborating with educators and analysts will refine model inputs and ensure practical applicability, whereas considering external variables such as community resources and school